 If that’s the case, why doesn’t the newcomer go the simpler more effective route?
 The reason is that they don’t know which techniques to select from the volumes of information they are bombarded with, much of which is of dubious value.

-The reality is that just a handful of simple techniques are all that are required to produce excellent modeling.
+Anyway, enough about magazines, the reality is that just a handful of simple techniques are all that are required to produce excellent modeling.
 Even a newcomer can pick these up quickly and get to, say 80% , of what would be considered world class modeling.
 In my book, How To Build A Switching Layout I identify them.
 I call them “Difference Makers”.

 Here’s the list: